Group 1 vs Non-Combustible Products

-Have you ever wondered what the difference is between non-combustible or Group Rated building materials?
-Or perhaps you are unsure what test certificate is required?
+Have you ever wondered what the difference is between non-combustible or Group Rated products?
+Or perhaps you are unsure what test certificates are required?

 The following definitions of these two words have been defined by the BCA:

 - Applied to a material – not deemed combustible as determined by AS 1530.1 – Combustibility Tests for Materials; and

 - Applied to construction or part of a building – constructed wholly of materials that are not deemed to be combustible.

 - A Group 1 material is one that does not reach flashover when exposed to 100 kW for 600 seconds followed by exposure to 300 kW for 600 seconds as determine by AS 5637

 How do I know if my product is Non-Combustible or Group Rated?